neilime/php-css-lint/docs/usage.md

     Example: --options='{ "constructors": {"o" : false}, "allowedIndentationChars": ["\t"] }'

   --formatter
-    The formatter(s) to be used
+    The formatter(s) to be used.
+Can be specified multiple times.
-    If not specified, the first available formatter will be used.
+    Format: --formatter=name (output to stdout) or --formatter=name:path (output to file) If not specified, the default formatter will output to stdout.
-    Multiple formatters can be specified as a comma-separated list.
-    Available formatters: plain, json
+    Available formatters: plain, gitlab-ci, github-actions
+    Examples:
+      output to stdout: --formatter=plain
+      output to file: --formatter=plain:report.txt
-    Example: --formatter=plain
+      multiple outputs: --formatter=plain --formatter=gitlab-ci:report.json

   input_to_lint
     The CSS file path (absolute or relative)